 To get the most from the machine, include interval training in your sessions by alternating between moderate and high-intensity exercise.

-NB, While interval training is safe and beneficial for most people, if you have heart problems or you are very out of shape, check with your doctor before undertaking it.
+NB: While interval training is safe and beneficial for most people, if you have a heart problem or you are very out of shape, check with your doctor before undertaking it.

 Bowflex Max Trainer M7 Specs

 Dimensions – The Bowflex Max Trainer M7 measures 46″ (L) x 29.5″ (W) x 65″ (H)

 User weight – The upper user weight limit for this model is 300 pounds

 User height – People from under 5′ tall to at least 6′ 4″ tall can use the Max Trainer

 Ceiling height requirement – The machine will need to be housed in a room with a ceiling that is at least 15 inches taller than your height

 Bowflex Max Trainer M7 Overview

 The Bowflex Max Trainer M7 is one of the most efficient cardio machines you will find.
 One 14 minute interval training workout per day is all that’s needed to get excellent results.
 If you don’t have 14 minutes, there’s a 7-minute workout, and everyone can find a spare 7 minutes, right!?

 The preset workouts are made up of two types including target and performance training.
 The 6 target programs include a 7 Minute Interval, a 14 Minute Interval, and a 21 Minute Interval workout.
 There’s also Calorie Goal, Steady Pace, and Power Interval.